Eating Disorder Treatment in Wylie, TX

 What is Binge Eating?

-Binge eating occurs when people have episodes where they consume very large amounts of food in a short period of time and feel like they are not in control during the binge.
+According to John Hopkins binge eating occurs when people have episodes where they consume very large amounts of food in a short period of time and feel like they are not in control during the binge.

 Signs of Binge Eating